zapaishchykova/MRI-to-CT-registration/README.md

 ## License
-This project is open-source under the Apashe 2.0 License.
+This project is open-source under the Apache-2.0 license